-To find the total costs associated with CEBs, we found the total volume of compressed earth blocks.
+To find the total costs associated with CEBs, we determined the total volume of compressed earth blocks.
 This was calculated using the AutoCAD file for the half-moon structure and this link shows these calculations.
 Noting that the cost of commercial concrete is $98 per cubic yard, the total CEB cost for building the structure sums up to $94,093.
 Including other construction costs (such as framing, excavation, flooring, etc) for each area, the total sustainable construction cost is $1.48M.
 A deeper look into these figures tell us that the total sustainable construction cost (CEB) per square foot is $34.16/ft2 versus the commercial construction cost of $40/ft2.
-Thereby, in layman terms, we are expecting to save around $6 for every square foot of construction and this savings will be more, if we take the carbon footprint savings into account (as discussed above).
+Thereby, we are expecting to save about $6 for every square foot of construction and this savings will be more if we take the carbon footprint savings into account (as discussed above).

 Because of the size and scope of the One Community project and our extensive construction plans for the first 5 years, it makes sense to own (vs. rent) our earth moving and compressing machines.
 Although the principal cost incurred for this equipment is fairly high, it can be seen as working to our advantage as this equipment would ultimately be retained, resulting in significant cost savings in total landscaping and construction for successive villages.